Executory Contracts and Unexpired Leases

 (B) The United States Trustee;

-(C) If appropriate, the attorney for any case trustee or, if not represented by an attorney, upon the case trustee;
+(C) If appropriate, the attorney for any case trustee or, if not represented by an attorney, on the trustee;

 (D) If appropriate, the attorney for the debtor or, if not represented by an attorney, upon the debtor;